Luka Modrić's Success and Achievements in Timeline

 2018: World Cup Golden Ball

 In 2018, Luka Modrić led Croatia to the World Cup final, winning the Golden Ball as the tournament’s best player.
+He was also named the BTA Best Balkan Athlete of the Year for 2018.

 In 2018, Luka Modrić won the Ballon d'Or, becoming the first player other than Lionel Messi or Cristiano Ronaldo to win the award since 2007.
-He also won The Best FIFA Men's Player award, the UEFA Men's Player of the Year Award, and the IFFHS World's Best Playmaker award.

-2018: Awards and Contract Clause
+2018: Awards and Recognition

 In 2018, Modrić won the UEFA Men's Player of the Year Award, The Best FIFA Men's Player Award, and the Ballon d'Or.
-Winning the trophy triggered a clause in his contract, ensuring his stay at the club until 2021.
+He was the first Croatian to win these awards.
+He was also included in the FIFA FIFPro World XI and won the IFFHS World's Best Playmaker award.

-January 2019: Scoring in Consecutive League Games
+January 2019: Scoring in consecutive league games

 2019: Golden Foot Award